lukewiwa/lukewiwa.github.io/blog/update_aws_lambda_python_sqlite_container_image.md

 layout: layouts/Blog.tsx
 ---

-I went ahead an updated the build scripts for my [custom AWS lambda container](/blog/aws_lambda_and_django_with_sqlite).
+I went ahead and updated the build scripts for my [custom AWS lambda container](/blog/aws_lambda_and_django_with_sqlite).
 Now there is Python 3.11 available with all its goodies.

 <!--more-->